Pari-Mutuel/Horse Racing 1935

 Yes, 4 commercial casinos, allowing casino and sports betting in Arkansas, were legalized in 2018.
 These include Southland Casino racing and Saracen Casino resort.
 However, there are no tribal casinos in Arkansas.
 Nor does the state permit online gambling.

 Both Arkansas lotteries and interstate lotteries are legal.
 State lotteries must be purchased for cash from an authorized retailer, but interstate lotteries can be purchased online.

-Yes, sports betting is legal but only at land-based facilities.
+Yes, sports betting is legal but only at a land-based sports betting location.
 At the present time, mobile sports betting and online horse betting sites are not permitted.

 Legal forms of gambling in Arkansas include charity gaming, commercial casinos, pari-mutuel & race betting, lotteries, land-based sports betting, and fantasy sports/daily fantasy sports.